Liberty Leading the People: Legacy

 The painting has had an influence on classical music.
 George Antheil titled his Symphony No. 6 After Delacroix, and stated that the work was inspired by Liberty Leading the People.
 The imagery was adapted by Robert Ballagh to commemorate Ireland's independence struggle on an Irish postage stamp in 1979, the centenary of the birth of Pádraig Pearse, and the painting was used for the band Coldplay's 2008 album cover Viva la Vida or Death and All His Friends, with the words Viva La Vida written in white.
 Rigoberta Bandini references the painting in the chorus of her 2021 song Ay mamá.
 The cover of the 2010 book Enough is Enough: How to Build a New Republic by Fintan O'Toole references the painting, but with Kathleen Ni Houlihan holding the Irish tricolour in Dublin while the leaders of the three main political parties at the time (Brian Cowen, Enda Kenny and Eamon Gilmore) lie on the ground.

 During the 20 October 2011 episode of the BBC Radio 4 series In Our Time, host Melvyn Bragg led a panel discussion of the painting.

-Liberty Leading the People made an appearance in the 11th episode ("EDGELORD - Revolution of the 14-Year-Olds") of the Netflix animation series Ghost in the Shell: SAC 2045.
+Liberty Leading the People made an appearance in the 11th episode ("EDGELORD – Revolution of the 14-Year-Olds") of the Netflix animation series Ghost in the Shell: SAC 2045.

 The painting was featured in Vincenzo, a 2021 South Korean TV series starring Song Joong-ki in episode 7.
-The series is also available on Netflix.

-Criticism

-Liberty Leading the People is considered a republican and anti-monarchist symbol, and as such was sometimes criticized by royalists and monarchists.
+It has also been reported as an influence for the thematic colors of the 2023 Tamil film Maaveeran.

+A photograph of Aed Abu Amro taken during the 2018–2019 Gaza border protests by Mustafa Hassona on 22 October 2018, was considered by some a personification of the Liberty Leading the People.

+The artwork makes a prominent appearance in the 2023 film John Wick: Chapter 4 where the main antagonist is seen standing before the painting inside the Louvre, which was notably closed to the public for the filming of the scenes.

+Actors recreated the painting during the Opening Ceremonies of the 2024 Olympics at the Conciergerie.
+During the recreation, they were accompanied by the French version of "Do You Hear The People Sing?" from Les Misérables.